Fractional CIO & ERP Consulting

 If any of that sounds familiar, cleaning it up is what I do.

-Maker Systems works exclusively with manufacturers, hardware companies, and construction firms -- specialty subs, GCs, and everyone in between.
+Maker Systems works exclusively with manufacturers, hardware companies, and construction firms in the Pacific Northwest and beyond: specialty subs, GCs, and everyone in between.
 That specificity is the point.
 If you make things, your systems problems look different from a services company's.
 You have BOMs, MRP, RMAs, work orders, receiving workflows, subcontract change orders, prevailing wage compliance across multiple states, complex union rules, and warehouse operations that most IT consultants have never seen up close.

 I have.
 That background is what makes the difference between an advisor who can speak your language in the first meeting and one who has to learn it on your dime.